Sixx:A.M.: This Is Gonna Hurt and Modern Vintage (2009–2014)

 On December 7, 2010, the band uploaded a video preview for the new album on their official website, stating that it would be released in April 2011.
 On January 3, 2011, another video preview by the band confirmed that the book would be released on April 12, 2011, with the album soon following on May 10, 2011, which was confirmed by Sixx.
 The lead single "Lies of the Beautiful People" was released on February 25, 2011.
 On February 15, 2011, Sixx announced through his Twitter and Facebook accounts that the music video for this song would premiere on the website for his radio show Sixx Sense on February 16, 2011.
 Sixx also announced that due to fan demand, the album's release date had been moved up to May 3, 2011.

 On December 5, 2011, lead singer James Michael announced the band would be releasing an acoustic EP entitled 7 on December 13, 2011, featuring seven new acoustic renditions of songs from the band's previous two studio albums.
 Michael also hinted at an upcoming surprise release from the band.

-On April 11, 2012, the band performed live for the first time in four years at the Revolver Golden Gods Awards at Club Nokia in Los Angeles, California.
+On April 11, 2012, the band performed live for the first time in four years at the Revolver Golden Gods Awards at Club Nokia in Los Angeles.
 The band performed only two songs: "This Is Gonna Hurt" and "Are You with Me Now", also filming the music video for the latter at the show.

 On November 21, 2012, the band announced via Twitter that they were working on new music.

 On July 18, 2013, they released a song called "Relief"' for their third album.

 On January 14, 2014, the band announced via its Facebook page that the final song on the next album would be titled "Let it Haunt You (So Beautiful)."

 On July 31, 2014, the band announced that the title for their third album would be Modern Vintage.
 It was released on October 7, 2014.